- Waste prevention

 Furthermore, AutoPanelSizer can compute layouts with trim cuts after the last stage and head cuts in the first stage (see examples part 2, 2 and 3, respectively).
 The software also incorporates miscellaneous constraints such as that are given by the machine or material properties.
-The available rest pieces can be included in the optimization as can different sizes of stock material sheets.
-In addition, the software can account for manufacturing costs for expensive processes, such as head cuts, or the storage of rest pieces after cutting on the basis of adjustable parameters.
+The available remainders can be included in the optimization as can different sizes of stock material sheets.
+The computation of a common sized cutting layout takes only a couple of seconds to a maximum of several minutes.

-IIn AutoPanelSizer, parts can be declared as required (compulsory) or optional.
+In AutoPanelSizer, parts can be declared as required (compulsory) or optional.
 The first have to be placed on the cutting layouts, the last are only placed if they fit well and improve the yield.
 For example, parts that are needed the next day can be declared as required, while parts that are needed later can be declared as optional.
 By this anticipatory production the efficiency of the cutting layouts can be improved and thus the overall usage of material is reduced further.

 AutoPanelSizer is distributed as executable.
 It can be embedded into other applications, e.g. systemcontrol or ERP-systems, through an XML-interface.
 It is available for all current Microsoft WindowsPC operating systems.
 Alternatively, AutoPanelSizer is usable through a file interface or as server application.